lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcpropertygridproperty-class.md

  [in] *CMFCPropertyGridProperty**

 ### <a name="remarks"></a>Hinweise
- Standardmäßig wird diese Methode keine Aktion ausgeführt.
+ Standardmäßig führt diese Methode keine Aktion.

 ##  <a name="onpossizechanged"></a>  CMFCPropertyGridProperty::OnPosSizeChanged